spacer spacer spacer spacer

 Lernziele

-The Studio's mission aims for a "Decolonization from/of the Global Minority" by breaking down the inherent superiority complex and repositioning the institution and context in which we work, in order to better situate our perception within a long, entangled and multilayered understanding of our place in the world.
-Through research and architectural design, we aim to contribute to a "Decolonization from/of the Global Majority" by taking steps to acknowledge the dispossession of knowledge and create thresholds toward their restitutions.
-By questioning the Ethnographic Museum as an Institution we aim to practice a decolonization of knowledge, and of the architectural practice mindset.
-We rely on the notion of intersectional sustainability, which requires decolonizing processes, materials, labor, and practices within global mechanisms of architectural production.
-The objective is to develop projects that move away from politics of exploitation and imagine positive contributions.
-Museums are places where the relationship between individual and collective memory emerges in the process of functionalizing cultural memory in memory institutions.
 Through the 19th and 20th centuries, Museums have been active agents of colonization and dispossession.
 They contain artifacts from all over the world, and many from formerly colonized lands.
-Many objects from their collection do possess violent pasts, and are today raising public awareness.
+Many objects from their collection do possess violent pasts, and are today triggering public awareness.
 Effectively, these objects' histories can no longer be neutralized through scenographies and institutional politics.
-Western Museums around the globe are under pressure, and their politics, practices and spaces are urged to be redesigned to propose non-colonial and non-imperial relations to the objects.
+Museums around the globe are under pressure, and their politics, practices and spaces are urged to be rethought to propose non-colonial and non-imperial solutions.
 What would that process look like?
 What are the implications for the museum and its collections?
-Are the objects museums' actual raison d'être?
+Are objects a museum's only raison d'être?
 Does the urgency of repatriation/rematriation imply that museums must be entirely redesigned?
 Are there ways we can envisage culture without consuming it in its current exploitative form?
-We will address sustainability and heritage within institutional and architectural practices.
+While exploring these questions, we will intersect notions of sustainability and heritage within institutional and architectural practices.
 Through research and design, we will navigate and propose provisional and situated answers to the following problematics: How can we denaturalize the uneven access to objects and knowledge?
-How do we deal with these objects and their violent histories if they are not rematriated/repatriated, and which traces to keep of them when they are restituted?
+How do we deal with these objects and their violent histories if they are not rematriated/repatriated, and which traces (if any) to keep of them when they are restituted?
 What spaces, uses, needs, and practices emerge from these politics, ethics and reparations?
 How do we think of spaces for restitution, repair, and what is beyond repair?
 The return of ill-acquired objects will eventually be inevitable as evident from the current turmoil surrounding the question.
 Imagining what it would mean allows us to be armed with positive solutions for something new and engaging rather than allowing fear to maintain us on the wrong side of history.
 As we imagine a world several years in the future where Museums no longer own these objects in their collections, it begs the question: What are the futurities of museums at the End of the World?
+By questioning the Antikenmuseum Basel as an Institution we aim to practice a decolonization of knowledge, and of the architectural practice mindset.
+We rely on the notion of intersectional sustainability, which requires decolonizing processes, materials, labor, and practices within global mechanisms of architectural production.
+The objective is to develop projects that move away from politics of exploitation and accumulation and imagine positive contributions for an evolving institution and its architectural typology.
+Shaping the future Museum is the purpose of our architectural intervention.
+We aim to exercise transformation strategies on the existing building complex, developed over time and combining diverse architectural languages.
+While inserting new uses and users, we will discuss what to preserve, modify, take away or add to the architectural heritage of our site.

 LV-Nr. des Entwurfs